Jason Whitlock: OutKick

 In June 2020, Jason Whitlock officially partnered alongside Clay Travis at OutKick.
 In January 2021, Travis announced Whitlock's departure.
 Whitlock's immediate response was a tweet: "Do not believe anything written or said about me unless I say it.
 All else is Fake News."
-A month later, he gave an interview to Front Office Sports in which he said, in part, "It was a bad business deal, a byproduct of my failure to properly vet my business partners."
+A month later, he told an interviewer that: "It was a bad business deal, a byproduct of my failure to properly vet my business partners."

 Blaze Media

 In June 2021, Whitlock joined Blaze Media and started a new show, Fearless with Jason Whitlock.
 In an interview with Tucker Carlson, Whitlock stated that "a lot of what the left supports is Satanic".
+In October 2022, Whitlock defended Kanye West after West made a series of antisemitic comments.
+In 2024, Whitlock interviewed E Michael Jones, a catholic scholar known for his antisemitic views.
+Whitlock praised Jones in the interview, during which Jones espoused antisemitic conspiracy theories.

 Other work

 Whitlock has also been published in Vibe, Playboy, and The Sporting News.
 In the June 2008 issue of Playboy, he wrote a 5,000-word column questioning America's incarceration and drug-war policies.
-Playboy headlined the column "The Black KKK", which provoked Whitlock into writing two columns, one in the Kansas City Star and another on Foxsports.com, criticizing Playboy editorial director Chris Napolitano for the misleading and inflammatory headline.
+Playboy headlined the column "The Black KKK", which prompted Whitlock to write two columns, one in the Kansas City Star and another on Foxsports.com, criticizing Playboy editorial director Chris Napolitano for the misleading and inflammatory headline.

+Whitlock has been critical of Black Lives Matter, comparing it to the Ku Klux Klan.
+He has also referred to it as "Marxist" and a "dangerous" organization.

+In 2023, Whitlock released a two-hour video questioning whether Michelle Obama was transgender.

+In December 2023, Whitlock expressed a dislike of the Nineteenth Amendment and said that granting suffrage to women destroyed the principle of "one vote per household", which he associates with a time when American culture more strongly valued the family unit.

+Whitlock has attended and spoken at the conservative summit Turning Point USA.

+High school and college football

+At Warren Central High School in Indianapolis, Whitlock played offensive line and was team captain of their nationally ranked and state champion football team.
+There he would block for his friend, and future NFL number one overall pick, Jeff George.
+Although not highly recruited by college programs, Jason would earn a college football scholarship to Ball State in Muncie, Indiana.
+There, he would earn a Bachelor of Science in journalism degree in 1990.